vladtepesch/StringCompressor/readme.md

  a  b  b  a  a  a  a  a  b  b  a  a  c   X     K            J         a  b  b  c  c  a 11 10 10 11 11 11 11 11 10 10 11 11 01 000 001-01001011 001-01001010 11 10 10 01 01 11
 ```
-Since we require whole bytes and zeros at start or end would result in ambiguities a startbit is added at front and the whole string is right aligned with zero padding left (in this case only the start bit as the length then is a multiple of 8).
+Since we require whole bytes and zeros at start or end would result in ambiguities a start bit is added at front and the whole string is right aligned with zero padding left (in this case only the start bit as the length then is a multiple of 8).

 ```
 1-1110101 11111111 11010111 10100000 10100101 10010100 10101110 10010111